MJAlexander/blogdown-website/content/publication/a_flexible_bayesian_model.md

 +++
 abstract = "We present a Bayesian hierarchical model to estimate age-specific mortality at the subnational level.
-The model framework overcomes issues with estimating mortality in small populations; is flexible enough to be implemented in a wide variety of situations; and produces estimates of different measures of inequality across regions." authors = ["Monica Alexander", "Emilio Zagheni", "Magali Barbieri"] date = "2017-10-15" image_preview = ""
+The model framework overcomes issues with estimating mortality in small populations, is flexible enough to be implemented in a wide variety of situations, and produces estimates of different measures of inequality across regions." authors = ["Monica Alexander", "Emilio Zagheni", "Magali Barbieri"] date = "2017-10-15" image_preview = ""